Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Note: Premium panels (like SunPower or Panasonic) often boast degradation rates as low as 0.25% per year, meaning they still produce over 90% of their original power after 25 years.

-1. Thermal Cycling: As panels heat up during the day and cool down at night, the materials expand and contract.
+• Thermal Cycling Stress: As panels heat up during the day and cool down at night, the materials expand and contract.
 Over thousands of cycles, this causes micro-cracks in the silicon cells and solder joints.
+Panels mounted flush against a roof without airflow run much hotter, accelerating this breakdown.

-4. Potential Induced Degradation (PID): This occurs when voltage leaks from the solar cells to the panel frame, reducing efficiency.
-Modern panels are largely PID-resistant.
+• Potential Induced Degradation (PID): This occurs when voltage leaks from the solar cells to the panel frame, reducing efficiency.
+While modern panels are largely PID-resistant, improper grounding or using cheap inverters can trigger it.

 You can't stop degradation entirely, but you can take steps to ensure your panels last as long as possible.

-When installing your panels, ensure there is at least a few inches of gap between the panels and the roof or mounting surface.
+1. Ensure Proper Airflow: When installing your panels, leave at least a 4-to-6-inch gap between the panels and the roof or mounting surface.
 This allows air to circulate and cool the panels, reducing thermal stress.

-Overhanging branches not only cast shade (reducing output) but also drop leaves and sap onto the panels.
-Furthermore, in strong winds, branches can break and physically damage the glass.
+3. Trim Nearby Trees: Overhanging branches not only cast shade but can also drop acidic sap or break and physically damage the glass during high winds.

 Frequently Asked Questions (FAQ)

-Do solar panels require a lot of maintenance?
+Do solar panels require a lot of maintenance to last 25 years?
 No, solar panels are generally low-maintenance.
-Because they have no moving parts, occasional cleaning and an annual visual inspection are usually all that's required.
+Because they have no moving parts, occasional cleaning and an annual visual inspection of the mounting hardware and wiring are usually all that's required to reach their 25-year lifespan.

-Can I mix old and new solar panels?
-Yes, but it requires careful planning.
-If you wire a new, high-output panel in series with an old, degraded panel, the new panel's output will be dragged down to match the old one.
+Can I mix old and new solar panels if one dies?
+Yes, but it requires careful electrical planning.
+If you wire a new, high-output panel in series with an old, degraded panel, the new panel's output will be throttled down to match the old one.
 It's best to use a separate charge controller for the new panels or use microinverters.

-What happens to solar panels when they die?
+What happens to solar panels when they finally die?
 Solar panels can be recycled.
 The glass, aluminum frame, and copper wiring are all highly recyclable materials.
-As the solar industry grows, more dedicated PV recycling facilities are opening worldwide.
+As the first generation of solar panels reaches the end of its life, more dedicated PV recycling facilities are opening worldwide to recover the silicon and rare metals.

 Share Article